 The Minimum Safeguards require management procedures which are aligned with the OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights, including the core labor standards of the International Labor Organization and the International Bill of Human Rights.
 These ethical guidelines provide fundamental orientation for the Nordex Group, as expressed in our Human Rights Policy, our Code of Conduct for Employees, as well as our Code of Conduct for Contractors and Suppliers.
 Due diligence processes for existing and new suppliers are in place and will be adapted to comply with upcoming regulations respecting human rights and other ethical standards.
 We continuously work to refine our due diligence process to identify risks as well as the best preventive and remedial measures.
 Our compliance management system includes clear processes for monitoring, detecting and mitigating misconduct and violations relating, among other things, to any form of corruption.
 In the area of anti-corruption and fair competition, we promote awareness among our employees through compliance and anti-competitive training.
 We did not identify significant corruption risks in the reporting year 2023.
+Tax policy and

-Tax policy and compliance are governed by the appropriate organizational structure of Corporate Tax & Customs and form an integral part of our overall risk management system.
+For more information on compliance with the Minimum Safeguards, see the chapters "Responsible Sourcing," p.
+111 ff and "Business Ethics, Compliance and Integrity," p.
+118 ff compliance are governed by the appropriate organizational structure of Corporate Tax & Customs and form an integral part of our overall risk management system.
 During the last five years the Nordex Group has not been convicted in any formal proceedings.